Steve Mulroy

 Shelby County DA's Office Responds to Senator Marsha Blackburn's Information Request; Corrects Material Inaccuracies

-Office releases formal response letter and media fact sheet documenting errors in the letter's premises, data interpretation, and legal framing.
+Office releases formal response letter and media fact sheet documenting errors in the letter's premises and data interpretation.

-SHELBY COUNTY, TN — The Shelby County District Attorney’s Office today released its formal written response to a March 10, 2026 letter from Senator Marsha Blackburn requesting information and public records related to the office’s handling of violent criminal cases.
+SHELBY COUNTY, TNThe Shelby County District Attorney’s Office today released its formal written response to a letter from Senator Marsha Blackburn requesting information and public records related to the office’s handling of violent criminal cases.
 Along with the response, the office is releasing a media fact sheet that directly addresses inaccuracies and unsupported conclusions contained in the original request.

 The office is making these materials available to members of the media proactively because the original letter — and the characterizations it contained — present an incomplete and inaccurate picture of the office’s record on violent crime prosecution.

 “We welcome scrutiny of our record.
-What we will not allow to go uncorrected is a letter that draws conclusions from misidentified data, attributes judicial decisions to prosecutorial discretion, and invokes a legal category that does not exist under Tennessee law.
+What we will not allow to go uncorrected is a letter that draws conclusions from misidentified data, and attributes judicial decisions to prosecutorial discretion.
 The facts show this office leads the state in violent crime convictions and years sentenced.
 That record deserves to be stated plainly.”

 — DA Mulroy, Shelby County District Attorney